 Josh: [05:31] Right, have them really run you through that skillset.
 That’s one of the things we’ve talked about on the podcast before in various episodes around this skill matching and how easily manipulatable it is.
 So, I think having somebody who knows specifically what we’re looking for and can dig in and vet that before they’re sent over as a candidate is just a huge time saver.

 Josh: [07:05] Yeah, I know I’ve shared that before.
-As a small company that wants to move fast, we actually made it a rule that we don’t hire people that have been in the corporate world for too long because generally they’re used to so many more resources and the speed’s different.
+As a small company that wants to move fast, we actually made it a rule that we don’t hire people that have been in the corporate world for too long.
+They’re used to so many more resources and the speed’s different.
 I’ve worked in a Fortune 500, so I’m not just projecting that on somebody else.
 The speed is different.

 Annelle: [07:27] It is for sure different, without question.